PMahern/StableDiffusionTagManager/readme.md

 Grab the corresponding release for your supported os [here](https://github.com/PMahern/StableDiffusionTagManager/releases).
 Then you'll need to extract the archive to whatever folder you want the application in.
 From there there's different steps based on which os you're running.

-###Windows
+### Windows
-You simply need to run the StableDiffusionTagManager.exe (you may have to go to the exe's properties and uncheck the checkbox indicating the file was downloaded from the internet) executable.
+You simply need to run the StableDiffusionTagManager.exe executable, you may have to go to the exe's properties and uncheck the checkbox indicating the file was downloaded from the internet.
 Windows smartscreen may pop up telling you the file is unsafe, unfortunately the way for me to get around this is to buy a quite expensive code signing certificate which I'm not willing to do at present.

-###Linux
+### Linux
 You'll need to add the execute permission to the StableDiffusionTagManager file (which is the executable).
-This can be done by running "sudo chmod +x StableDiffusionTagManager" in a terminal window in the Publish folder of the extracted  archive.
-After granting the execute permission you can run the application in the command line by running ./StableDiffusionTagManager or you can create a shortcut for it.
+This can be done by running _sudo chmod +x StableDiffusionTagManager_ in a terminal window in the Publish folder of the extracted  archive.
+After granting the execute permission you can run the application in the command line by running _./StableDiffusionTagManager_ or you can create a shortcut for it.

-###Mac
+### Mac
-On Mac it's a bit more tedious of a process, you need to remove the com.apple.quarantine attribute from several files in the archive's publish folder and then you can run the StableDiffusionTabManager either via a shortcut or running ./StableDiffusionTabManager in the publish folder.
+On Mac it's a bit more tedious of a process, you need to remove the com.apple.quarantine attribute from several files in the archive's publish folder and then you can run StableDiffusionTabManager file either via a shortcut or running _./StableDiffusionTabManager_ in the publish folder.
 The files you need to remove this attribute from are the following: StableDiffusionTagManager, libSkiaSharp.dylib, libHarfBuzzSharp.dylib, and libAvaloniaNative.dylib.
 The commands would look like the following:

+_xattr -d com.appl.quarantine StableDiffusionTagManager_

-xattr -d com.appl.quarantine StableDiffusionTagManager xattr -d com.appl.quarantine libSkiaSharp.dylib
+_xattr -d com.appl.quarantine libSkiaSharp.dylib_

-xattr -d com.appl.quarantine libHarfBuzzSharp.dylib
+_xattr -d com.appl.quarantine libHarfBuzzSharp.dylib_

-xattr -d com.appl.quarantine libAvaloniaNative.dylib
+_xattr -d com.appl.quarantine libAvaloniaNative.dylib_

 ## Usage